ibm-cloud-docs/RegistryImages/ibm-backup-restore/index.md

      </tr>
      </tbody>
      </table>

     These settings create a daily incremental backup that is encrypted.
 To create a backup with different settings, review a full list of [environment variable options](#backup_restore_env_reference).

-7. Create the backup pod.
+6. Create the backup pod.

     ```
     kubectl apply -f backuppod.yaml
     ```
     {: pre}

-8. Verify that the pod is running.
+7. Verify that the pod is running.

     ```
     kubectl get pods
     ```
     {: pre}

     ```
     NAME               READY     STATUS    RESTARTS   AGE
     backuppod          1/1       Running   0          1hr
     ```
     {: screen}

-9. Copy the encryption key into the `/backup_restore` directory of the container that is built from the `ibm-backup-restore` image.
+8. Copy the encryption key into the `/backup_restore` directory of the container that is built from the `ibmcloud-backup-restore` image.

     ```
-    kubectl cp ./encryption.asc <container_name>:/backup_restore
+    kubectl cp ./encryption.asc <namespace>/<pod_name>:/backup_restore
     ```
     {: pre}

     Keep a copy of the encryption key locally in order to decrypt your data.

-10. Log in to the pod and navigate to the `backup_restore` folder.
+9. Log in to the pod.

     ```
     kubecl exec -it <pod_name> bash
     ```
     {: pre}

-11. Verify that the `encryption.asc` file is copied to the `backup_restore` folder.
+10. Verify that the `encryption.asc` file is copied to the `backup_restore` folder. **Note:** When you log in to the pod, you might already be in the `backup_restore` folder.

     ```
     root@instance:/backup_restore# ls